Kalunge/System-design/educativeio/educative.md

 * we saw two designs of pub-sub, using queues and using our custom storage optimized for writing and reading small-sized data.
 * there are numerous use cases of a pub-sub. due to decoupling between producers and consumers, the system can scale dynamically, and the failures are well-contained.
 Additionally, dur to proper accounting of data consumption, the pub-sub is a system of choice for a large-scale system that produces enormous data. we can determine precisely which data is needed and not needed.

+## The Rate-limiter
+* **Availability:** if a rate limiter fails, multiple rate limiters will be available to handle the oncoming requests.
+So, a single point of failure is eliminated.
+* **Low latency:** Our system retrieves and updates the data of each incoming requests from the cache instead of the database.
+First, the incoming requests are forwarded if they do not exceed the rate limit, and then the cache and database are updated.
+* **scalability:** the number of rate limiters can be increased or decreased based on the number of incoming requests within the defined limit.
+Now our system provides high availability, low latency, and scalability in light of the above features.

+## A blob store

+## The distributed task scheduler